House of the Dragon finale review: The War of the Dragons beginsOct 26 | 5 min read

 You may previously have seen the British actor in Waking the Dead, Clocking Off or Emmerdale, where he played Dom Andrews.

-Young Ser Laenor Velaryon – Played by Theo Nate
+Ser Laenor Velaryon – Played by John Macmillan / Theo Nate (Young) / Matthew Carver (Child)

 The son of Corlys Velaryon and Rhaenys Targaryen was introduced in episode 3, where he was fighting at the Stepstones and being offered as a possible suitor to Rhaenyra.
 We also saw him introduce the dragon Seasmoke into the series when he flew into battle with the Crab Feeder.